RPiOVN/p2pvps-server/specifications/client-specification.md

 * It reads the deviceGUID.json file and registers the Client device with the P2P VPS server.
 * It builds the Docker container with information returned by the server after registration.
 * It launches the Docker container after being built.
-* It sents a heartbeat signal to the P2P VPS server every 10 minutes.
+* It sends a heartbeat signal to the P2P VPS server every 10 minutes.
 The server responds with an expiration date.
 * When the expiration date is reached, the governor software stops the Docker container and wipes the flash drive.
 It then reregisters itself with the P2P VPS marketplace.

-This workflow diagram illustrates how transactions initiated and managed:
+This workflow diagram illustrates how transactions are initiated and managed:
 ![Transaction Worflow](images/workflow.jpg?raw=true "Transaction Worflow")